k9mail/k9mail.app/documentation/development/contentProviders.md

 *Used by:* `MessageListFragment`, `com.fsck.k9.Account`, `EmailProviderCache`, `LocalStore`

 The EmailProvider is probably the most complex of providers in K-9.
-Currently it’s only aimed at external usage.
+Currently it’s only aimed at internal usage.
 It exposes:

 * `MessageColumns`
 * `FolderColumns`